Ninjagor/rge.js/README.md

 rge.setTickFunction(tick);
 ```
 Once `rect2` is destroyed, it is removed from the canvas.
-Since we did not call an `update()` function to rect2 however, you may think that the `rect2` variable will contain stale data about the non-existing rect.
+Since we did not call an `update()` function to rect2 however, you may think that the `rect2` letiable will contain stale data about the non-existing rect.
 However, a value is stored inside the `Rect` object which states if it is destroyed or not.
 The `collidesWith` function checks if the object is destroyed or not before implementing the collision logic, so collision with destroyed entities can not occur.

 ### Inputs
 RGE.js supports inbuilt input detection and handling for both keyboard and mouse inputs.